GeyserMC/GeyserWiki/_docs/floodgate/linking.md

 3. You'll get a message with a random number that you have to enter on the account that you did not start the linking process on.
 4. Enter the random number on the other account by typing `/linkaccount <code>`
 5. You should get kicked from the server on both your Bedrock and Java account with the message that it had successfully linked your accounts.

+To unlink your accounts, join the GlobalLinkServer (as described above for linking) on either Java or Bedrock, and use the /unlinkaccount command.

 Global Linking should be enabled by default on every server running Floodgate 2.0, but in the case that you disabled it, you can enable it again by opening your Floodgate config and make sure that the `player-link` section looks similar to this:
 ```yml